Amazon Scraps Buyout Of IRobot Vacuum Maker After EU Objections - UrduPoint

 The EU said it was especially concerned that Amazon's role as the world's preeminent internet retail hub would allow it to crush competition from other vacuum-makers seeking online buyers.

-The EU's deadline to decide on the deal was next month, and media reports widely reported that the commission would lay down its veto.
+The EU's deadline to make a decision on the deal was on February 14, and media reports widely said that the commission would lay down its veto.

+The commission said it "took note" of Amazon's decision to pull out of the deal.

+In a statement, competition commissioner Margrethe Vestager said the EU investigation had found that "Amazon would have had the incentive to foreclose iRobot's rivals because it would have been economically profitable to do so."

 Amazon executives believed that given the objection of the commission and the lack of acceptable remedies to allay their concerns, there was no way forward for the deal.